I'm 70 years old and have been writing for 56 of those years. All along

 That same year, Mr. Lion entered my play, “An Appeal for Shorter

 Doors”, into the highly-respected FDG/CBS competition.
 Selected

 theatres were allowed to enter one play in that contest.
-Magic
+Magic Theatre

-didn’t even know it existed.
+know it existed.
 Ultimately, Shorter Doors was one of the top 25 plays,

 out of (I forget) 27,000 or 37,000 entries.
 That play, however, was

-Encouraged by Mr. Lion’s somewhat peculiar, unspoken support, I
+Encouraged by Mr. Lion’s somewhat peculiar, unspoken support, I sent

-lengthy, hand-written letter saying, “I think the other judges are wrong.
+saying, “I think the other judges are wrong.
 I think this is a remarkable

 first piece and it should have been staged by us.
 I really regret my

 inability to represent your play better.
 Please continue writing and please

 After one full year of hearing nothing whatsoever from Magic, I

 received all of my plays back, in the mail, without comment.